n0rmancodes/wire/README.md

-# wire
+# wiretick
-Wire is a TikTok alternative client.
+WireTick is a TikTok alternative client.